sta199-fa20-002/website/content/syllabus/index.md

 ### Accessibility

-If there is any portion of the course that is not accessible to you due to challenges with technology or the course format, please let me know so we can make accommdations.
+If there is any portion of the course that is not accessible to you due to challenges with technology or the course format, please let me know so we can make accommodations.

 In addition to accessibility issues experienced during the typical academic year, I recognize that remote learning may present additional challenges.
-Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied timeme-zones, or additional responsibilities while studying at home.
+Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied time-zones, or additional responsibilities while studying at home.
 If you are experiencing these or other difficulties, please contact me to discuss possible accommodations.

 The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) is available to ensure that students are able to engage with their courses and related assignments.
 Students should be in touch with the Student Disability Access Office to [request or update accommodations](https://access.duke.edu/requests) under these circumstances.